Polymer/old-docs-site/app/3.0/toolbox/build-for-production.md

   * Bundles source files.
   * Generates a service worker for your app.

-To tweak this preset for your requirements, you can override settings in the build preset by setting the properties in the build configuration object.
+To tweak this preset for your requirements, you can override settings in the build preset by setting the properties yourself:

 ```json
 ...